 By Lisa Pohlmann, Special to the BDN

-Lisa Pohlmann is the CEO of the Natural Resources Council of Maine.
+Lisa Pohlmann is the executive director of the Natural Resources Council of Maine.